MicrosoftLearning/mslearn-azure-ml/Instructions/09-Run-pipelines.md

 ---
 lab:
-    title: 'Track model training in notebooks with MLflow'
+    title: 'Run pipelines in Azure Machine Learning'
 ---

-# Track model training in notebooks with MLflow

-Often, you'll start a new data science project by experimenting and training multiple models.
-To track your work and keep an overview of the models you train and how they perform, you can use MLflow tracking.
+# Run pipelines in Azure Machine Learning

+You can use the Python SDK to perform all of the tasks required to create and operate a machine learning solution in Azure.
+Rather than perform these tasks individually, you can use pipelines to orchestrate the steps required to prepare data, run training scripts, and other tasks.

-In this exercise, you'll MLflow within a notebook running on a compute instance to log model training.
+In this exercise, you'll run multiple scripts as a pipeline job.

 ## Before you start

-You'll need an [Azure subscription](https://azure.microsoft.com/free) in which you have administrative-level access.
+You'll need an [Azure subscription](https://azure.microsoft.com/free?azure-portal=true) in which you have administrative-level access.

 ## Provision an Azure Machine Learning workspace

 An Azure Machine Learning *workspace* provides a central place for managing all resources and assets you need to train and manage your models.
 You can interact with the Azure Machine Learning workspace through the Studio, Python SDK, and Azure CLI.

-You'll use the Azure CLI to provision the workspace and necessary compute, and you'll use the Python SDK to train a classification model with Automated Machine Learning.
+You'll use the Azure CLI to provision the workspace and necessary compute, and you'll use the Python SDK to run a command job.

 ### Create the workspace and compute resources

-To create the Azure Machine Learning workspace and a compute instance, you'll use the Azure CLI.
+To create the Azure Machine Learning workspace, a compute instance, and a compute cluster, you'll use the Azure CLI.
 All necessary commands are grouped in a Shell script for you to execute.

-1. In a browser, open the Azure portal at [http://portal.azure.com](https://portal.azure.com/?azure-portal=true), signing in with your Microsoft account.
+1. In a browser, open the Azure portal at [portal.azure.com](https://portal.azure.com/?azure-portal=true), signing in with your Microsoft account.
 1. Select the \[>_] (*Cloud Shell*) button at the top of the page to the right of the search box.
 This opens a Cloud Shell pane at the bottom of the portal.
-1. The first time you open the cloud shell, you will be asked to choose the type of shell you want to use (*Bash* or *PowerShell*).
-Select **Bash**.
+1. Select **Bash** if asked.
+The first time you open the cloud shell, you will be asked to choose the type of shell you want to use (*Bash* or *PowerShell*).
-1. If you are asked to create storage for your cloud shell, check that the correct subscription is specified and select **Create storage**.
+1. Check that the correct subscription is specified and select **Create storage** if you are asked to create storage for your cloud shell.
 Wait for the storage to be created.
 1. In the terminal, enter the following commands to clone this repo:

     ```bash
     rm -r azure-ml-labs -f
     git clone https://github.com/MicrosoftLearning/mslearn-azure-ml.git azure-ml-labs
     ```

 1. After the repo has been cloned, enter the following commands to change to the folder for this lab and run the **setup.sh** script it contains:

     ```bash
-    cd azure-ml-labs/Labs/06
+    cd azure-ml-labs/Labs/09
     ./setup.sh
     ```

+    > Ignore any (error) messages that say that the extensions were not installed.

 1. Wait for the script to complete - this typically takes around 5-10 minutes.

 ## Clone the lab materials